 A little over two weeks later, on September 16, the work by the scientists at Georgia Tech and NCAR was published in Science.
 Their analysis showed that, although the number of total hurricanes had not increased significantly since 1970, the proportion of hurricanes that were category-4 and -5, the strongest storms, had (Webster et al., 2005).
 In other words, they concluded that there had been more intense hurricanes, even though the total number had not changed.
-They correlated these changes with an increase in global sea-surface temperature (SST), which had been steadily rising as global atmospheric temperatures increase.
+They correlated these changes with an increase in global sea-surface temperature (SST), which had been steadily rising as global atmospheric temperatures increased.
 In a very general way, the work by Webster and colleagues implied that there could be more hurricanes like Katrina in the future.

 Social and political implications of scientific controversy

-The results of their work had significant social and political implications: if global warming caused more intense hurricanes, there would be additional reason to take action to reduce the magnitude of warming in order to reduce destruction.
+The results of their work had significant social and political implications: If global warming caused more intense hurricanes, there would be additional reason to take action to reduce the magnitude of warming in order to reduce destruction.
 As a result, the authors of the article received an unusually high number of responses to their work, both responses from scientists that are typical of scientific publications and letters, and personal responses from the general public.
 In an article published in the Bulletin of the American Meteorological Society the following year, three of the original four authors reported on those responses (Curry et al., 2006).
 Some of the comments they received were valid scientific arguments, but unfortunately, that was not always the case.
 Many of the comments were based in political and social concerns, and some involved personal attacks on the scientists.

 For example, one of the frequent comments that the authors received is that they weren't qualified to analyze the hurricanedata, despite the fact that the researchers were all atmospheric scientists who had been working on similar types of climate data for decades (Curry et al., 2006).
 This type of personal attack can be damaging and create controversy in the media, but it is not a component of the scientific controversy.
 Of course, scientists are people, and any public debate involves differences in personality and opinion, but those personal differences are not based on the data.

 In contrast, some of the points raised in response to the article had a valid scientific basis.
 For example, one of these more substantial arguments centered on the reliability of the early part of the hurricane record.
-Accurate, worldwide tracking of hurricanes is a relatively recent phenomenon that only became easy with satellites starting in the 1970s.
+Accurate, worldwide tracking of hurricanes is a relatively recent phenomenon that only became easy with satellites, starting in the 1970s.
 Aircraft started recording hurricanes in the mid-1940s, but the data were limited to common flight lines over the oceans.
 Prior to that, the majority of observations about hurricanes were made from land, and even that record only goes back to 1851.
 Given that hurricanes spend most of their time over the ocean, this meant that the data could be inaccurate and thus difficult to interpret.

 Scientific controversy spurs new research

 Many scientists recognized that much more work was needed in order to make progress in our understanding.
 As a result, the number of studies addressing the relationship between global warming and hurricanes proliferated over the next few years (see Figure 6).
 Some scientists used detailed global climate models and found that natural, local climate variability seemed to have a greater effect on hurricane intensity than current global warming (Vecchi and Soden, 2007).
 Others reanalyzed older hurricane records to correct for systematic bias, removing some storms that were poorly constrained from the record and adding new ones (Landsea et al., 2008).
 Still others extended the record further back in time by collecting descriptions of independent records that did not rely on human observations (Mann et al., 2009).
 Throughout this process, scientists disagreed and debated what was really going on with hurricanes as Earth's climate warmed.
 Were they increasing in frequency?
 Intensity?
 No change?
-A NOVA documentary in 2006 pitted MIT scientist Kerry Emanuel against Chris Landsea, a meteorologist at the Miami Hurricane Center, suggesting that the two scientists had a fundamental disagreement about the nature of strong hurricanes (Public Broadcasting System (PBS), 2006).
+A NOVA documentary in 2006 pitted MIT scientist Kerry Emanuel against Chris Landsea, a meteorologist at the Miami Hurricane Center, suggesting that the two scientists had a fundamental disagreement about the nature of strong hurricanes (Public Broadcasting Service (PBS), 2006).